TykTechnologies/tyk-operator/docs/getting-started.md

 redis                             ClusterIP   10.96.254.227   <none>        6379/TCP   22m
 ```

-In order to access Tyk Gateway, you can use the following port-forwarding command:
+To access Tyk Gateway, you can use the following port-forwarding command:
 ```bash
 kubectl port-forward service/gateway-svc-tyk-ce-tyk-headless -n <TYK_CE_NAMESPACE> 8080:8080
 ```